 One, my interest in this concept of difficult conversations comes from two things.
 Having been a people manager for a long time and realizing a lot of the magic of people management happens when you’re able to broach “difficult conversations” with the equanimity, maturity, and honesty that the other person deserves.
 When you can have those conversations, you can develop other people in the best way possible without hiding important truths from them.People walk into a conversation knowing where they want it to end.
 They think their way is the only way, and that's not right.
 Click To Tweet

 [0:04:52] Those difficult conversations are things that most leaders and employees dread.
 That phone call that came in that says, “Can you come up to the HR office?
 Can you come to my office?
 Can you come in a little bit early on Thursday?”
-We all sit there and go, “I don’t know what this is about.
-I do know what this is about.
+We all sit there and go, “I don’t know what this is about OR I do know what this is about.
 I don’t want to have that conversation.”
 It comes from both sides of the fence.
-It comes from the leader’s point of view and the employees.
+It comes from the leader’s point of view and the employees’.

 There are a couple of things.
-Number one, often difficult conversations come from two parties not agreeing on an issue, AKA seeing the issue from different perspectives, and what can sometimes be different perspectives on a topic or a task, i.e., what we call task conflict.
-It can get quickly conflated with two people not liking each other, i.e., relationship conflict.
+Number one, often difficult conversations come from two parties not agreeing on an issue, AKA seeing the issue from different perspectives, and what can sometimes be different perspectives on a topic or a task, i.e., what we call task conflict can get quickly conflated with two people not liking each other, i.e., relationship conflict.

 Finally, it’s that so much of our identity is wrapped up in work that we conflate what we do with who we are.
-We start to think, “If this conversation doesn’t go well, it’s a statement on my work as an individual, rather than a statement on something I need to do differently at work.”
+We start to think, “If this conversation doesn’t go well, it’s a statement on my worth as an individual, rather than a statement on something I need to do differently at work.”
 That can be scary when your identity is threatened.

 [0:09:08] It’s interesting because I see all three of those things being interrelated.
 I sit there and go, “Okay.”
 Every single person comes to the table, whether they are leader and employee, whoever they are, it doesn’t matter if it’s personal relationships or business relationships, we all come to the table with our own set of beliefs.
 We hold those beliefs to be truths, whether they are or they’re not.